-He goes on to recount the story and I can almost feel the breeze growing colder as he tells the story of two young boys huddled in the back of a sheep truck that was climbing a mountain outside of Cali, Colombia, the darkness penetrating and fog descending as the jungle closed in.
+He goes on to recount the story the wind howled and I can almost feel the breeze growing colder.
+He began his story of two young boys huddled in the back of a sheep truck climbing a mountain outside of Cali, Colombia, the darkness penetrating and fog descending as the jungle closed in.

 Boris and Kervin, then eleven and nine, were both living on the streets of Bogota when they decided to head out for places with more food and better opportunity.
-They set out to go to Cartagena.
-After hitching multiple rides they fell asleep in a truck.
-When they awoke they found themselves bound for Ecuador and having been convinced by other riders that Quito was better they continued toward Ecuador.
+Originally planning to travel to Cartagena they began hitching rides.
+It was a long journey and eventually, they fell asleep in the back of a truck.
+When they awoke they found themselves headed the opposite direction, their truck was bound for Ecuador.
+The other stowaways convinced them that Quito was better so they continued on toward Ecuador.

 Sneaking onto a Sheep Truck